id-studiolab/Digital-Interfaces/assignments/04-data-embodiment/step-1.md

 has_children: false
 ---

-# Step 1: Setting up MQTT on your ItsyBitsy
+# Setting up MQTT on your ItsyBitsy

 After successfully completing [Tutorial 4](https://id-studiolab.github.io/Connected-Interaction-Kit/tutorials/03-connect-to-the-internet/) and connected your ItsyBitsy to the Internet, follow the steps below to establish a basic MQTT connection with our MQTT server.